Engee documentation

 As we can see, the graphs are approximately the same.
 In order to accurately determine the error, let's find their difference.

-In this example, we have broken down the possibilities of using fixed-point logic in both scripts and models.
+In this example, we have broken down the possibilities of using fixed-point logic in scripts and in models.
 We also found out how they can be saved from the model and analysed or further processed in scripts.